Myst1cS04p/Pollcord/README.md

 ## Example Scripts

-> This section isn't actually implemented yet.
+> NOTE: This section isn't actually implemented yet.

 See the `examples/` directory for working demos: